Azulaloi/obsidian-skribi/docs/docs/scripting/context.md

 ## Local Scope Variables

 The following properties are defined in the local scope.
+This makes them restricted keys (don't assign to them or something might break).

 <table>
     <thead><th>Object</th><th>Description</th></thead>